This post may contain affiliate links. Please read my full disclosure policy here.

 Cultivating hobbies though, reminds you that you aren’t defined by your job, whether that’s a job for pay or the job of Mom.
 A hobby is something just for you, and it refreshes you, relieves stress, and brings you joy.

 Depending on the activities you choose, your hobbies might help make you smarter, help you express your creativity, help you make friends and cultivate relationships, or help you maintain your health.
 That sounds pretty worthwhile, no?
+(It’s also ok to do things just because they’re fun you enjoy them.)

-Also, I might not know you, but I’m pretty sure that you want your kids to be joyful, well-rounded humans.
+If these statements feel hard to accept, consider this: I’m pretty sure that you want your kids to be joyful, well-rounded humans.
 You need to show them with your example that life is beautiful and we’re here to live it.

 Excuse # 2: You don’t have time for hobbies